gtech-mulearn/Top-100-Coders/profile/anjalik-1@mulearn.md

 - Kerala has immense potential to excel in the Technology Startup Ecosystem.
 To achieve this, Kerala should focus on nurturing local talent, providing opportunities for skill development, and creating a supportive environment for startups to thrive.
 Collaboration between industry and academia will be key to harnessing Kerala's technological prowess for the future.

+#### Highly Visible Technical Content:

+- Highlight any highly visible technical blog posts, articles, or video series you have created.

+#### Highly Used Software Tools:

+- If you've developed software tools that are widely used by users (not just contributors), mention them.

+#### Competitive Website Profiles:

+- Share your profiles on competitive websites like Exercism, HackerRank, Kaggle, or any others you're active on.

+> In your portfolio, include the following details:
+>> check out [vishakhabhayan@mulearn.md](./profile/vishakhabhayan@mulearn.md) for an exmaple

+---

+# Top 100 Finalist -  Proof of Work

+### About Me
+> I am a dedicated Python Django developer with over 2 years of professional experience.
+My passion lies in building robust web applications and contributing to the success of the projects I work on within my company.In our project ihir which provide gateway for recruiters for selecting candidate profiles.

+#### My Contribution:
+- Integrate the backend part of the project.
+#### Key Contributions:
+- OpenAPI Integration: Worked on integrating open APIs for fetching summarized data from pdf.
+- used fitz module in code for reading pdf file data
+- Integrate the idea and work with the project workflow
+#### Challenges Overcome
+- Building the prompt and integration according to the requirements.

+#### Future Enhancements:
+- Looking ahead, I interested  to explore becknd protocol.
+#### Final Thoughts:
+- Working on ihire project,I going through lot of discussion and planning with my team and other mentors was a great experience,to have a currect work flow is one of the key challenge.I'm proud to be as a part of this event and able to contribute on building a project from scratch.

 ---